 Some people like taking along little coolers or bags to keep drinks and snacks fresh and cool, for example.

-#3: If you’re going to be using the board between multiple users, make sure it’s adjustable.
+#3: If you’re going to be using the paddle between multiple users, make sure it’s adjustable.

 If it’s too short or too long, you can seriously put a kink in your neck.